pg-lq/postgraphile-live-query/README.md

 	}),

 	// uses fast-json-patch
-	// PRO: json-patches are more readable (at expense of slightly longer length)
+	// PRO: json-patches are more readable (at expense of slightly longer length in some cases)
-	// CON: no special handling of array-item reordering (so can be very inefficient for that)
+	// CON: no special handling of array-item reordering/deletion (so can be very inefficient for that)
 	generatePatchFunc: CreateGeneratePatchFunc_FastJSONPatch(),
 })
 ```